tencentyun/intlcloud-documents/yehe_doc/视频服务/移动直播 SDK/常见问题/如何缩减安装包体积_intl_en.md

 #### Packaging arm64 only (recommended)

 You can package only arm64 into applications for iPhone 5S and later.
 In Xcode, set **Build Active Architecture Only** to **Yes** and enter `arm64` only for **Valid Architectures**.
-Packaging only 1 architecture can reduce the amount the SDK adds to an IPA file by half.
+A single-architecture TRTC SDK adds only 1.9 MB to an IPA file.
 ![](https://main.qcloudimg.com/raw/e8f7a3d2f5ee4c11df8b3fae4cc1ed31.png)

 ### How do I reduce the size of an installation package for Android?